Recent Developments and Ongoing Concerns Over Smart Motorways

 Technological Failures and Safety Concerns

 The technology underpinning England’s smart motorway network has been found to stop working regularly.
 Figures obtained by Panorama reveal hundreds of incidents where crucial safety equipment, such as radar and cameras designed to spot broken-down vehicles, failed to operate.
-These systems are intended to detect stranded vehicles and trigger warning signs to close affected lanes, but frequent outages compromise their effectiveness.
+These systems are intended to detect stranded vehicles and trigger warning signs to close affected lanes, but frequent outages diminishes their effectiveness.

 To address some of these safety concerns, over 50 new emergency bays are being installed along several smart motorways, including the M1 in Derbyshire, Nottinghamshire, Leicestershire, and Northamptonshire, as well as the M5 in Worcestershire.
 Each refuge area will be 100 metres long and spaced between 0.75 to 1 mile apart.
-However, campaigners argue that these measures are insufficient to significantly enhance safety.
+However, campaigners argue that these measures are insufficient to enhance safety.
 The construction of these refuge sites is expected to continue into spring 2025.

 Alarming Incident Statistics